 Cycling the Peddars Way and Norfolk Coast

-Norfolk is the perfect destination for a cycling holiday and offers miles and miles of fantastic cycle routes but beware in parts its not as flat as you may think!
+Norfolk is the perfect destination for a bike holiday and offers miles and miles of fantastic cycling routes but beware in parts its not as flat as you may think!

-The landscape of north Norfolk seems made for cycling.
+The landscape of north Norfolk seems made for bikes.
 It’s not hilly and easily managed even by occasional cyclists.
-Yet it rolls enough to be interesting, and from the saddle you can go at your own speedand savour the distinctive character of the area – its flint walls, red tiled roofs, birdlife, majestic medieval churches, cosy pubs, grand country estates and wonderful tranquility.
+Yet it rolls enough to be interesting, and from the saddle you can go at your own speed and savour the distinctive character of the area – its flint walls, red tiled roofs, birdlife, majestic medieval churches, cosy pubs, grand country estates and wonderful tranquility.
 And you’re nearly always aware that the sea is not that far away.

 North Norfolk Cycling Holidays

 Magazine Wood is perfectly appointed for a great Cycling holiday. located on Peddars Way and you are permitted to cycle nearly all 93 miles of it!
 Turn left out of the drive and you can cycle right to the sea and explore this wonderful coastline turn right and a more rural route with some unmade tracks (that can be muddy) will take you past beautiful woodlands and historic estates.